Jul 18, 2014 8:36 AM

 8. How many games does the team plan on playing next season?

-9. Out of state tourneys?
+9. How many out of state tourneys?
 How many?

 10. Is the team planning on qualifing and playing in a nationals or world series event at the end of the season?

-Remember, finding a good team is a 2 way street.
+Again remember, finding a good team is a 2 way street.
 You need to find a good fit for your daughter while the team needs to find a good fit for their team.

 Coach Eric Linton